-Be magnetic.
-Feel beautifully empowered with original paintings of women by Veronica Winters
+Feel beautifully empowered with original oil paintings of women, colored pencil drawings & art gifts

 I wanted to create a painting that’s exuberant, light, and thoughtful.
 A beautiful visual shock.
 I wanted to write a multilayered story in strokes of oil paint.
 I wanted to make a statement….
 I ordered a gown, hand-sewn some lace to it, bought a wig, feathers, and golden pumps, then orchestrated a set up in my studio.
 Dolled up, I played one of my female roles in front of the camera.